First we’ll hunt, then we’ll gather, and finally we’ll find a safe place for your monarch eggs to rest until hatching…

 Where should you look for monarch eggs?
-Here’s a list of places where many gardeners are finding their migration eggs:
+Here’s a list of places where many monarch raisers are finding their migration eggs:

 - Small milkweed seedlings that have popped up over the summer

-- Rabbit-ravaged plants hanging on for dear life…like the spider milkweed pictured above!
+- Rabbit-ravaged plants (with fresh growth) hanging on for dear life

-- Lone milkweed plants located away from patches that are chocked full of predators
+- Lone milkweed plants located away from large patches that are chocked full of predators

 - Late season fresh-leaved milkweed varieties including tropical milkweed, balloon plant, swamp milkweed